Al-Zaher Palace Museum

-Al-Zaher Palace Museum in Makkah, Saudi Arabia, is a historical museum that exhibits the history of Makkah and various archaeological collections for different periods of Islamic history in the region and was built in an area of 2,700 m^{2} covering two storeys and surrounding gardens.
-It was built with an Islamic architectural style with cut and carved stone.
+Al-Zaher Palace Museum in Makkah, Saudi Arabia, is a historical museum that exhibits the history of Makkah and various archaeological collections for different periods of Islamic history in the region.
+It has an area of 2,700 m^{2}, covering two storeys and the surrounding gardens.
+It was built in an Islamic architectural style with cut and carved stone.

 History

-Al-Zaher Palace was constructed in 1944 and was one of the headquarters for King Abdul Aziz in Makkah where he used to meet the delegates of Muslim pilgrims coming from different Islamic Countries.
-The palace has then been transformed into a museum for Islamic history in Makkah.
+Al-Zaher Palace was constructed in 1944.
+It was one of the headquarters for King Abdul Aziz in Makkah where he met the delegates of Muslim pilgrims from different Islamic countries.

+The palace initially served as a guesthouse.
+In 1958, it became the premises of Al-Zaher Elementary School, before being renovated and converted into a museum of antiquities and heritage in 2006.